 Online guided mindfulness practice sessions

-Over lockdown I was guiding hour-long practice sessions three times a week.
+Over the first lockdown I was guiding hour-long practice sessions three times a week.
 Each session included a short “arriving” practice (3-5 minutes); some words of introduction from me; a longer guided practice (20-30 minutes); an opportunity for talking about your experience in small groups before closing.
-From the start of July I’ve been taking a break from these sessions to reflect and to deepen personal practice.
-Please let me know whether this sort of practice support would be of use to you; this will help me form plans for the Autumn …
+I’m taking a break from these, partly for health reasons and also because there are many other practice sessions now available.

 Online monthly mornings of mindfulness: